Will EU end Brexit trade deal if UK ditches Northern Ireland treaty?

 If the UK does invoke Article 16 of the Northern Ireland Protocol, part of the Brexit divorce deal, it would in effect be suspending at least part of an internationally binding treaty.

-EU officials have been consulting national governments and briefing journalists on a range of possible retaliatory measures, should London turn words into action.
-The options include terminating the Brexit trade deal, which could spark a trade war between the 27-nation union and its former member.
+In response, the EU could terminate the Brexit trade deal, sparking a trade war between the 27-nation union and its former member.

+Both sides have agreed to intensify talks, and there are hopes that a warmer tone in recent exchanges indicates a deal can be done.
+But the UK is keeping what has been described as a "nuclear option" on the table — a point reiterated by Brexit Minister David Frost on Thursday.

-Talking up such a response is seen as an attempt to deter the UK from taking a move that would further damage London's already soiled relations with Brussels — and propel Northern Ireland into a period of yet more turbulence and uncertainty.
+Brussels wants to deter London from taking a move that would further damage already soiled relations — and propel Northern Ireland into a period of yet more turbulence and uncertainty.

 Essentially the Protocol protects the EU's single market by avoiding a politically sensitive, hard land border on the island of Ireland, instead creating an internal UK trade barrier in the Irish Sea.